scrosseye/TAADA/README.md

    b.
 Python script to calculate mean decoding scores for words in the texts (calculate_TAADA_measures_from_texts_github.ipynb)

+5. The complete script with the graphic user interface code can be found at https://github.com/jchoi92k/TAADA_notebook

 TAADA is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.: https://creativecommons.org/licenses/by-nc-sa/4.0/